Stone vaulting of the eastern extension of the Church of All Saints, 20th century

 The Parish of Wakefield

-The Land ancestors were in Wakefield from the 1730s to the 1790s.
-Charles Land and his wife, Elizabeth Dunford, moved to Leeds, between 1789 and 1797.
+My Land ancestors were in Wakefield, Yorkshire, England from the 1730s to the 1790s.
+Charles Land and his wife, Elizabeth Dunford, moved from Wakefield to Leeds, between 1789 and 1797.
 Their grandson, John Land, moved from Leeds back to Wakefield, where he lived from at least 1848 to 1853.
 He was listed at Westgate Common, Alverthorpe with Thornes, at the birth of his daughter, Elizabeth Ann in 1849.
 In the 1851 census he was listed at 106 Clayton Hill, in the Township of Alverthorpe Cum Thornes.
-I cannot find Clayton Hill on a current map of Wakefield.
-This area is an extension of Westgate.

-Wakefield is a town, a township, a parish, and a district in the West Riding of Yorkshire.
+Wakefield was a town*, a township, a parish, and a district in the West Riding of Yorkshire.
 The town is on the river Calder, nine miles south/ south/east of Leeds.
 The parish contained the townships of Horbury, Stanley-with-Wrenthorpe, and Alverthorpe-with Thornes.
+Note: * May 2011, Richard Lowther informs me that Wakefield became a city in 1888.

 The priciple church, All Saints, was erected in the time of Henry III (1216-1272).
 However, with repeated repairs and alterations, little of the original 13th century church remains.